Fraud Blocker

 • Mild laxative.

 • Mild sedative or other sleep aid.
-If you suffer from sleeping apnea you can bring your machine with you.
-The AC in the rooms will prevent the humidity from damaging the machine.
+If you have sleep apnea, you can bring your machine; the room AC prevents humidity damage.

 • Insect repellent.

-Please don’t forget about your insurance information or any other specificity of your medical requirements.
+Please don’t forget to carry your insurance information and any specific medical requirements.

-In the islands, there are two hospitals: one in Santa Cruz (the Republica del Ecuador Hospital) and the new Oskar Jandl hospital in San Cristóbal.
-On Isabela, there is a small medical Health Center.
-For more complex procedures patients will need to be transferred to the main cities.
-There are medical air ambulances available from Quito and Guayaquil.
-Also, you can find pharmacies on the main islands
+In the Galapagos Islands, there are two hospitals available: the Republica del Ecuador Hospital in Santa Cruz and the new Oskar Jandl hospital in San Cristóbal.
+Isabela has a small medical Health Center.
+For more complex procedures, patients may need to be transferred to the main cities.
+Medical air ambulances are available from Quito and Guayaquil, and pharmacies can be found on the main islands.

 Tourist biking near the beach in Galapagos Islands